 The fee includes the IBF teaching material.

-There are discounts to the fees (teaching + books) for enrolments 30 to 60 days before the beginning of the course.
+There are discounts to the fees (teaching + books) for enrolments 45 days before the beginning of the course.

-The course requires a minimum of 6 participants for activation in order to allow excellent interaction between students and instructors
+The course requires a minimum of 6 participants for the activation.
+Seats are limited in order to allow optimal interaction between participants and instructors.

 To enrol, send the registration form with the receipt of the bank transfer or a purchase order to the following Email: firstname.lastname@example.org.